Chaling - Donmong Chu (3,124m)

-	Today’s walk is a lot more relaxed than yesterday, only 5 hours.
-This morning starts with easy trekking along an old, wide trail mostly used by locals and their animals.
-Moving onto a new trail, the vegetation becomes dense with plenty of nature and you’ll be following the river.
-After the final gentle stretch today – you’ll arrive at your campsite for tonight, located in a village with striking views of the mountain.
+Today’s walk is more relaxed and only 5 hours.
+The morning starts with easy trekking along an old, wide trail mostly used by locals and their animals.
+Moving onto a new trail, you’ll be following the river where the vegetation becomes dense with plenty of nature.
+After the final gentle stretch today, you’ll arrive at your campsite for tonight, located in a village with striking views of the mountain.
 You can then spend the evening in the village meeting some of the locals.

 Merak - Miksateng (3,079m)

 Today will be the toughest journey of the trek, you’ll be walking for 5-6 hours.
 You’ll ascend and cross the highest pass at 4153m, marked by prayer wall and flags.
 This makes for a spectacular view, make sure you have your camera ready!
 After the pass, you’ll find a spot for lunch – before descending past the stone throne and past rows of juniper trees.
 Your last stop is Miksateng, where you’ll be spending the night.

 Miksateng - Sakten Village (2,950m)

 Today’s 5-6 hour journey starts with a descent to the water where you’ll cross and follow the river banks for a few hours.
 You’ll then climb a hill – adorned by small Chorten (stupa) overlooking Sakten valley – which is quite different from Merak.
 If you’re lucky, you can spot red pandas among the trees so keep looking up!
 You’ll drop down from the ridge and camp outside the Sakten village.